Obsidian (1997 video game): Development

 Rocket Science Games showed Obsidian alongside The Space Bar at the 1996 Electronic Entertainment Expo (E3).

 Obsidians final budget was $4 million.

 Release

 As the game was one of the last ventures by the fledgling Rocket Science and SegaSoft teams, Obsidian was released with a flurry of advertising.
 The motivating phrase in the advertisements was "Your rules do not apply here," (accompanied by e.g. a picture of a lamp emitting darkness) which suited the storyline and atmosphere of the game.
 According to Jeff Sengstack of NewMedia, $2 million were spent on print and television advertisements for the game.
 The "Egg Shattering Man" TV advertisement directed by Rocky Morton won three Gold Clio awards.

 The game was released on January 10, 1997, with a suggested retail price of $59.99.

 Re-Release

 The title was re-released by Call Your Vegetables and Jordan Freeman Group on August 28, 2023, alongside fellow SegaSoft game, Rocket Jockey.
-Both products are available on Steam (service) and ZOOM-Platform.com.
+Both products are available on Steam and ZOOM-Platform.com.